analogdevicesinc/ToF/tools/adsd3500_sample_program/readme.md

 11. Closes the camera
 12. Exits

+## Install Depth Compute Library files.

+1. Navigate to the current project directory in the command line terminal.

+2. Copy the Depth Compute Library files to the path /usr/libs/

+    $ cd depthComputeLibrary/libs/
+    $ sudo cp libtofi_compute.so libtofi_config.so /usr/libs/

 ## Usage

 1. Navigate to the current project directory in the command line terminal.